Introduction

 Why is a Letter of Undertaking Required?

-With the introduction of the LUT mechanism under GST, hence, the government simplified the export compliance process.
+With the introduction of the LUT mechanism under GST, the government simplified the export compliance process.
 With its importance clear, the next question is: who can actually file a LUT?

 Who is Eligible to File LUT under GST?